Ghana Chamber of Mines: Economic development

 Aligned with its mission, the Ghana Chamber of Mines Tertiary Education Fund (GCM-TEF) was founded in October 2019, with the objective of cultivating the essential human resource foundation for the mining sector in Ghana.
 In its initial phase, the Fund is slated to receive a combined yearly allocation ranging from Four Hundred Thousand US Dollars ($400,000) to Four Hundred and Forty Thousand US Dollars ($440,000), contributed collectively by the Chamber's member companies engaged in production, contract mining, and explosive manufacturing.

 Over the initial five-year span the Fund has been designated to support the University of Mines and Technology (UMaT) in Tarkwa, to build up quality mining professionals to serve the local industry and extend their expertise beyond national borders.

 The Ghana Chamber of Mines awards

 The Ghana Chamber of Mines Awards recognize excellence and honor the contributions of mining companies and individuals to the nation's development.

+Leadership

+The Ghana Chamber of Mines is governed by elected Presidents and managed by a Chief Executive Officer.